ablizben/pop/README.md

 - Make page more accessible with recommendations above.

+- Focus on Best Practices and make changes suggested by Lighthouse report.

 - Change all icons to SVG images and edit them with paths.

-- Make navbar actually interactive instead of just aesthetic.
+- Make navbar actually interactive instead of just for aesthetic purposes.